Develop your agility, flexibility,

 We offer courses for beginners to whom we pay close attention since they represent the succession and vitality of art.

 He began Aikido in 2004 at Aikido de la montagne under Claude Berthiaume Shihan (7th dan).
 From his beginnings he participated in seminars all over North America led by many teachers such as Y. Yamada Shihan, K. Chiba Shihan, D. Waite Shihan and many others.
 He became an instructors at Aikido de la montagne from 2012 to 2017 .

-In 2006 he met Master Hayato Ōsawa Shihan (8th dan) and since 2008 he has been following his teachings, participating in seminars given by Ōsawa Sensei all over the Americain East Coast, Halifax, New York, New Jersey, Toronto and Montreal.
+In 2006 he met Master Hayato Ōsawa Shihan (8th dan) and since 2008 he has been following his teachings, participating in seminars given by Ōsawa Sensei all over the Americain East Coast, Halifax, New York, New Jersey, Toronto, Montreal and also in Japan.

 In 2011 he met Christian Tissier Shinan (8th dan) and has participated in all the annual seminars and summer camps held Montreal since.

 In 2012, he left for Japan to spend 3 months of full time training at the Hombu Dojo in Tokyo with Master Ōsawa Shihan.
 He has the chance to also take ukemi (receive de technique) from several other Masters of the Hombu dojo on a daily basis including Miyamoto Shihan (8th dan), Seki Shihan (8th dan) and Kuribayashi Shihan (7th dan).
 In 2013, he returned to Japan for a period of 2 months and trained in Tokyo as well as in Osaka with Shimamoto Shihan (8th dan) and Hori Shihan (7th dan).

 Since 2014, he has participated in all workshops led by Master Endo Seishiro Shihan (8th dan) in Montreal and Toronto.